Modularising Verification Of Durable Opacity

 \subsection{Histories}

-Both correctness conditions are formalized on the basis of {\em histories}.
-A history is a sequence of events.
-An event is either (1) an invocation ({\em inv}) or (2) a response ({\em res}) of an operation $op$ out of a set of operations $\Ops$ or (3) a system wide crash event $\crash$.
+Both correctness conditions are formalised in terms of a {\em history}, which is a sequence of {\em events}.
+An event is either (1) an invocation ({\em inv}) or (2) a response ({\em res}) of an operation $op$ out of a set of operations $\Ops$ or (3) a system-wide crash event $\crash$.
+Like durable linearizability, although crash events appear in the history, separate recovery operations do not explicitly appear in the histories.
 Invocation and response events of the same operation are said to {\em match}.
-Events are furthermore parameterized by thread or transaction identifiers from a set $\Tids$.
+Events are furthermore parameterised by thread or transaction identifiers from a set $\Tids$.
 For simplicity, we do not distinguish between threads and transactions here.
-Invocation events might have input parameters and response events output parameters.
+Invocation events may have input parameters and response events output parameters.
 We use the following notation on histories: for a history $h$, $h \zproject t$ is the projection onto the events of transaction or thread $t$ only, and $h[i..j]$ the subsequence of $h$ from $h(i)$ to $h(j)$ inclusive.
-We say that two histories $h$ and $h'$ are {\em equivalent} if $h\zproject t = h' \zproject t$ for all $t \in \Tids$.
-For a response event $e$, we let $rval(e)$ denote the value returned by $e$.
-If $e$ is not a response event, then we let $rval(ev) = \bot$.
+We write $h h'$ for the concatenation of two histories $h$ and $h'$.
+We say that two histories $h$ and $h'$ are {\em equivalent}, denoted $h \equiv h'$, if $h\zproject t = h' \zproject t$ for all $t \in \Tids$.
+For a response event $\ev$, we let $rval(\ev)$ denote the value returned by $\ev$.
+If $\ev$ is not a response event, then we let $rval(\ev) = \bot$.